The Back 9: Golf and Zoning Policy in Los Angeles

 About the Project

-The Back 9 – LAPD’s performance looks at the assumptions behind public policy that get decided in private by the rich and politically connected.
+The Back 9 – LAPD’s performance looks at the assumptions behind public policy that gets decided in private by the rich and politically connected.
 LAPD’ers democratize the process by playing miniature golf that imagines and critiques the decisions made on The Back 9.
 The performance takes place on a zoning themed miniature golf course designed by Rosten Woo.

 As with many of LAPD’s works, this is a multidisciplinary, multifaceted project.
-The visual art component of this exhibition takes the form of a miniature golf course to be activated by visitors to the Skid Row History Museum and Archive, which is located on the front lines of gentrification in the historic core in downtown Los Angeles.
+The visual art component of this exhibition takes the form of a miniature golf course to be activated by visitors to the Skid Row History Museum and Archive, which is located on the front lines of gentrification in the historic core of downtown Los Angeles.
 Golf courses, with all their attendant connotations of behind-the-scenes-power-plays, and—particularly in California—controversial land use, is an ideal playing field.
-By designing our exhibition as a miniature golf course, we are also drawing on a playful means of concretizing obstacles, in this case, calculated insider forces that thwart community autonomy.
+By designing our exhibition as a miniature golf course, we are also drawing on a playful means of concretizing obstacles: in this case, calculated insider forces that thwart community autonomy.